VeritasOS/netbackup-api-code-samples/snippets/perl/README_tokendump.txt

 has permissions to do anything in NetBackup, however, and this script simply dumps the payload of the token returned by NetBackup.
 The token is a JSON Web Token (jwt - see RFC7519) and the "payload" here refers to the payload section of the jwt.
 The payload contains some standard JWT "claims" as well as some NetBackup-specific claims.
-Of particular interest is teh contents of the claim "authz_context" which represents the permissions "granted" to this user.
+Of particular interest is the contents of the claim "authz_context" which represents the permissions "granted" to this user.

 Setup: